 - Women in International Security Annual Breakfast.

-Over 100 sessions and formats and four separate tracks of discussion were also followed by 271 registered international journalists, resulting in almost 4000 publications with an outreach of 61 million viewers.
+Over 100 sessions and formats and four separate tracks of discussion were also followed by 171 registered international journalists, resulting in 0ver 4000 publications with over 6500 live online viewers on both days of the Forum.